Plant Cultivation

 Now you have two options - either propagate Wandering Jew in water or in the soil.
 Each method has its highlights as well as minor drawbacks, but we’ll let you be the judge and decide which one to opt for.

-4.1 Propagate Wandering Jew in Water
+4.1 Propagate Wandering Jew Plant in Water

 • Submerge the prepared stem in a clear vase or glass filled with tepid water, making sure all the exposed nodes are submerged.